 You can also explain specific rising costs if necessary.
 This is especially important if you have to bring prices up more than once quickly.
-For example, look at the way airlines use a fuel surcharge.
+Look at the way airlines use a fuel surcharge.
 Basically, they increase the price when costs increase, but they explain it to make it more acceptable to you.
-(If only they were also good at removing the fuel surcharge!)
+(If only they were also good at removing the fuel surcharge when prices !)

-In a service business, costs are often related to staff.
+In a service business, costs are often related to staff – especially now.
 Are your staff a selling point?
 Consider explaining the cost of training and certification to make sure all your staff are qualified and up-to-date in the services you offer.
 Emphasise your investment in the best people so that you can deliver the best service.

 6. Reward existing clients for past business